buildit/digitalrig-metal-azure/README.md

 The Azure Rig supports two database options at present:

 1. An Azure SQL Database can be provisioned in the resource group.
-1. Deploy SQL Server Container to AKS cluster with persisted volumn.
+1. Deploy SQL Server Container to AKS cluster with persisted volume.